 (j) not do or omit to do anything which may cause the Zoo to lose any licence, authority, consent or permission upon which it relies for the purposes of conducting its business, and the Supplier acknowledges that the Zoo may rely or act on the Services;

-(k) quote the purchase order number originally given by the Zoo in respect of all invoices.
+(k) submit all invoices electronically (by e-mail to firstname.lastname@example.org) and quote the purchase order number originally given by the Zoo.